encodingx/binary/README.md

 Similar excerpts from Section 3.1 of RFC 791 are quoted in comments to the [definition](https://github.com/joel-ling/go-bitfields/blob/v1.0.2/internal/structs/demo/rfc-791-internet-header-format.go) of struct `demo.RFC791InternetHeaderFormatWithoutOptions`.
+Values of constants in the struct literal in the example code above are declared in the same file containing the struct definition.

 ### Structs
 #### Formats